Python-Crash-Course/Python201/Session 0 - Git/session0_git.md

 ```

 > **Note 1:** These steps can be done in one go by `git checkout -b readme`
-> **Note 2:** You can also do this directly from VS Code from the bottom left corner
+> **Note 2:** You can also do this directly from VS Code from the bottom left corner where the current branch is shown

 ## Exercise 9